Presidential Complex (Turkey): Buildings in the Presidential Complex

 The complex consists of the main building and two support buildings to be used for meetings with visiting heads of state and dignitaries.
 It covers an area of 300000 m2.
 Inspired by Seljuk architecture, the Presidential Complex has guesthouses, a botanical garden, a situation room with satellite and military communications systems, bunkers able to withstand biological, nuclear and chemical weapons attack, a park and a congress center.
 The complex employs high security measures with additional insulation against wiretapping.
 To prevent the planting of bugs, one of the offices in the complex has no electrical outlets.

 Şefik Birkiye was the lead architect of the complex.

 Main buildings

-Known as the Cumhurbaşkanlığı Sarayı, the Presidential Palace is the main building(s) of the Presidential Complex.
-Working Office for the president is situated in this building.
+Known as the Cumhurbaşkanlığı Sarayı, the Presidential Palace is the main set of buildings of the Presidential Complex.
+The Work Office for the president is situated in this building.
 The Palace has at least 1,150 rooms, and a laboratory to detect nuclear, biological and chemical hazards which may be used as an attack against the President.